-Upon acceptance, the student will not be subject to any tuition increases that may occur from the time of this enrollment to completion of the program.
-However, a termination and re-enrollment in program will subject Student to any tuition increases that may have occurred since initial enrollment.
+Upon acceptance, the student will not be subject to any tuition increases that may occur from the time of the enrollment to completion of the program.
+However, a termination and re-enrollment in the program will subject student to any tuition increases that may have occurred since the initial enrollment.